 You will find a course overview per semester (with course descriptions) in the online Course Catalogue.

 To help you get started, the Amsterdam Law School organizes a (mandatory) Introduction Day for all new Master’s students.
-You will find information on the Introduction Day on the student website.
+You will receive information about the Introduction Day before you’ll start your studies in September.